ColinMokanyane/hello-world/README.md

 # hello-world
 My hello-world repository
-Ambitious, passionate about code, love to read, really into that gym life, gamer, motivation and success hacher.
+Ambitious, passionate about code, love to read, really into that gym life, gamer, motivation and success hacker.